 Different manuscripts and hand written Quran attracts more than the other collections of the museum.
 Story telling session is a very useful one for the kids to learn about Islamic World, heritage and artifacts displayed at the galleries.
 Collections made of organic materials like parchments, paper, bone, leather and wood are preserved and exhibited with proper care and the laboratory is fully armed with necessary cutting-edge technologies to examine the organic collections of the museum.

 Travel Guide information of Islamic Arts Museum, Kuala Lumpur:

 The museum is located in the heart of Kuala Lumpur and adjacent to the Lake gardens and covered with foliage.
 Thus, there are different ways and routes to reach the Islamic Art Museum.
 Hiring a taxi cab is convenient or you can drive by yourself there.
 Riding at the rail system is another funny and interesting way to reach the museum.
 Regarding train ride, get off at the old railway station, the museum is a short walk from the station.

-Some Tips when you visit on Islamic Arts Museum:
+Some Tips when you visit on Islamic Arts Museum, Kuala Lumpur: